GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 -  **Radeon GPU Profiler (RGP)** – A GUI tool used to visualize and analyze the profile data.

+-  **Radeon GPU Detective (RGD)** - A command line tool that assists developers in post-mortem analysis of GPU crashes.

 -  **Radeon Memory Visualizer (RMV)** - A GUI tool used to visualize and analyze the memory trace data.